 He says that the records you review "usually are of no interest whatsoever [italics his own] to the majority of HIGH FIDELITY's readers."
-Before he presumed that his powers of intuition were so great, he should have considered that perhaps the "grave deterioration of the types of records reviewed" have been accompanied by a corresponding "deterioration" of the types of people who read High
+Before he presumed that his powers of intuition were so great, he should have considered that perhaps the "grave deterioration of the types of records reviewed" have been accompanied by a corresponding "deterioration" of the types of people who read HIGH FIDELITY.

-I am not entirely unsympathetic to your complaint, Mr. Meyer, but I find your presumptions about the interests of this magazine's readers quite bold and bit distasteful.
+l am not entirely unsympathetic to your complaint.
+Mr. Meyer, but l find your presumptions about the interests of this magazine's readers quite bold and bit distasteful.
+Dennis Chiapello

-Dennis Chiapello San Francisco, Calif.
+San Francisco, Calif.